 American Transmission Co. is proposing new and upgraded electric transmission facilities to keep pace with growing electricity demand in southern Walworth and western Kenosha counties in Wisconsin.
 The project involves:

 - Construction of a new electric substation near Twin Lakes or expansion to an exisiting substation.

 Need for the project

-Studies indicate that the estimated $80.6 million project would deliver benefits to the area by strengthening the electric transmission system to meet the growing use of electricity.
-The electric transmission system is vulnerable to low voltages and power outages and will no longer adequately support the lower-voltage distribution system.
-This project will provide system redundancy and allow for maintenance outages to equipment and facilities when repairs are needed.
+Studies indicate that the estimated $80.6 million project would deliver benefits to the area by strengthening the electric system to meet the growing use of electricity.
+The area electric transmission system is vulnerable to low voltages and power outages and will no longer adequately support the lower-voltage distribution system.
+This project will provide system redundancy and allow for maintenance outages when repairs are needed.